 7.14 Government grants are dependent on the Government's own priorities and the level and basis of distribution has been known to change from year to year.
-As indicated above, other than funding for Disabled Facilities Grants, the Government does not provide general capital grant funding for local authorities.
+As indicated above, other than funding for Disabled Facilities Grants, the Government does not provide general capital grant funding for local authorities; any such grant funding tends to come by way of competitive bidding and the Council continues to submit bids where is eligible to do so.